AC-Amiya233/Middleware24Fall-QuickDrop-Official/reproduce/readMe.md

 1. [fig2_with_recovering](fig2_with_recovering): similar results in the Figure 2.
 2. [fig2_without_recovering](fig2_without_recovering): a proper unlearning rate hardly degrades other class accuracies.

-Each running on the 2 datasets in total of 4 figures, which are stored in [result_1](fig2_with_recovering%2Fresult) and [result_2](fig2_without_recovering%2Fresult).
+Each runs on the 2 datasets in total of 4 figures, which are stored in [result_1](fig2_with_recovering%2Fresult) and [result_2](fig2_without_recovering%2Fresult).
 You can run the codes [code_1](fig2_with_recovering%2Fcode) and [code_2](fig2_without_recovering%2Fcode).
-The command lines have been included in their folders if computing device available, or directly check the running results the new running platform is an i9-13900K CPU and a RTX3090.
+The command lines have been included in their folders if computation device is available, or you can directly check the running results on our device.
+Our new running platform is an i9-13900K CPU and a RTX3090.

 Thanks for recognizing our work.